kakhil2004/postman-basics-lmc/README.md

 - Confirm your authentication tokens are current.
 - Use Postman's console (bottom left) to view detailed logs of requests and responses.

-If it works in Postman but not in your web application, it might be a CORS issue—Postman doesn't enforce browser restrictions, but browsers do.
-You can read more about it here <https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS>
+If it works in Postman but not in your web application, it might be a [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS) issue—Postman doesn't enforce browser restrictions, but browsers do.

 For further resources we recommend consulting Stack Overflow, and the Postman Documentation.